Darjeeling War Memorial

-The Zila Sainik Board of Darjeeling initiated a move in 1976 to commemorate the lives of such brave souls.
+The Zila Sainik Board of Darjeeling initiated a move to commemorate the lives of such brave souls.
 As a result a War Memorial Committee was formed with the help of Commissioner of Jalpaiguri division.
 The objective of the committee was to look into the proposal and also find a suitable site for the memorial.

 In 1984, the Batasia Loop was chosen as a suitable site.
 Soon during a visit of the then Defense Minister of India, the blue print of the project was shared with him.
 He was also requested to help with the matter so that the Indian Railways agreed to transfer the Batasia land to the Zila Sainik Board for erection of the War Memorial.

 War Memorial, Batasia Darjeeling